-I, ay or I am co
+I, or rain co

-in on my day off to work on my competencie s.
+in on my day off to work on my competencie es.
 This is voluntary or my part.

 Signature Date

 Date of Voluntary Time

+•

-Missed Clinical Day (if applicable)
+Missed Clinical Day (if applicable 2)

 Sinai-Grace Hospital School of Radiologic Technology Social Media Policy